Vani Hari: Activism

 In March 2013, Hari posted her first petition on Change.org asking Kraft Foods to remove FD&C yellow#5 and FD&C yellow#6 food dyes from their Mac & Cheese.
 On April 1, 2013, Hari visited Kraft headquarters in Chicago bringing along a petition with over 270,000 signatures and met with executives.
 Following Hari's visit, Kraft told ABC News Chicago they have "no plans to change the recipe for the original mac and cheese," and "...the safety and quality of our products is our highest priority and we take consumer concerns very seriously.
 We carefully follow the laws and regulations in the countries where our products are sold."
 Hari replied, "People have tried to petition the FDA over and over and it hasn't worked.
 The best way to create change is to hold the food companies responsible."
 While the dyes are legal in the U.S., Kraft uses a different formula in the United Kingdom without artificial dyes.
 By the end of October 2013 the petition had received about 348,000 signatures.
 In October 2013, Kraft announced they would change the ingredients in three of its Mac & Cheese products aimed at children, which included the use of whole grains, reduction in salt and some fats, and changing the coloring; Kraft said that the changes were not a response to the petition but rather were part of an ongoing effort to improve the nutrition of the offerings, which takes several years to plan and implement.
 Hari claimed credit for the changes.
 In April 2015, Kraft further announced that they will remove artificial dyes and artificial preservatives from all of its Mac & Cheese products by 2016.

 In 2013, Hari wrote about the use of class IV caramel color in Newcastle Brown Ale on her blog and put public pressure on them to drop this ingredient.
 In January 2015, Heineken announced that they would stop adding class IV caramel color to their Newcastle Brown Ale, and would instead color it naturally with the same roasted malt they had previously used.
 Heineken's announcement came just prior to the release of her book, The Food Babe Way (February 10, 2015), that devotes a chapter to the ingredients—including caramel coloring—in some beers, wines, and liquors.

-In February 2014, Hari launched a petition on her website asking Subway to remove azodicarbonamide (a safe flour bleaching agent and dough conditioner) from their sandwich bread.
+In February 2014, Hari launched a petition on her website asking Subway to remove azodicarbonamide (an FDA-approved flour bleaching agent and dough conditioner) from their sandwich bread.
 The petition gathered more than 50,000 signatures in 24 hours.
 Subway later announced a plan to remove the ingredient from all of their sandwich breads, a process which began before her campaign.
 The Center For Science In The Public Interest, who advocates for its reduction, credited Hari for drawing attention to it.
 The Environmental Working Group supported the removal of azodicarbonamide and urged against its use.
 Food science experts have pointed out that the level of azodicarbonamide permitted by the FDA for use in bread is too low to pose a significant risk.